kasimerbay/Qriptos/README.md

 A little bit of implementation of Quantum Computing, Quantum Random Number Generator, [here](https://github.com/kasimerbay/Qriptos/blob/main/Quantum_RNG.py).

-[Here](https://github.com/kasimerbay/Qriptos/blob/main/Quantum_RNG.py) a new version with some fixes and improvement about seed configuration.
+[Here](https://github.com/kasimerbay/Qriptos/blob/main/Quantum_RNG.py) a new version of QRND with some fixes and improvement about seed configuration.